jonathannasci/projetoIntegrador4/mugen/readme.txt

 To set the default motif, edit data/mugen.cfg with a text editor, and change "motif" under [Options].

-To install a downloaded motif, first unzip the file into a new directory.
-Open that directory to see if there are files in it; if so, move that directory into M.U.G.E.N's data/ directory.
-If there is a single directory instead, move that bottom-level directory into the data/ directory.

 To make your own motif, create a subdirectory under data/ with the name of your motif, and copy system.def